 The Hospital provides medical care without charge or at a reduced charge to patients who meet certain criteria under its charity care policy.
-Because the Hospital does not pursue collection of amounts determined to qualify as charity care, these charges are not reported as revenue.
+Because the Hospital does not pursue collection of amounts determined to qualify as charity care, these charges are not reported as net patient service revenue.